syncfusion-content/blazor-docs/blazor/sankey-chart/getting-started.md

 ## Add titles

-Using the [Title]() property, you can add a title to the sankey to provide the user with quick information about the data plotted in the chart.
+Using the [Title]() property, you can add a title to the sankey to provide the user with quick information about the data plotted in the sankey.

 {% tabs %}
 {% highlight razor %}